operolabs/browserstation/terraform/aws/README.md

 The default configuration is optimized for default service quotas.
 To customize your setup, edit `variables.tf` to define the size of your backend based on your workload.

-* If you change the number of worker nodes in Terraform, also update `workerGroupSpecs.replicas` in `rayservice.yaml` in your root directory.

-**Example:**
-If `max_size = 10` in Terraform but `replicas: 2` in `rayservice.yaml`, you will only use 2 workers even though AWS allows up to 10.

 ## IAM Permissions